patrickSlaine/AnagramApplication/README.md

   1. Input Data is Rejected if it contains any characters other than letters

   Persistence & Performance:
-  1. Newly processed values are added to file & cache storage, only if the respective storages dont already contain the combined values.
+  1. Newly processed values are added to file & cache storage, only if the respective storages dont already contain the values already.
   2. Newly added values are appended to file storage
   3. Input values are checks against cache storage before being processed by application if necessary.